 Everyone must know how to make roller bottles to keep on hand for life’s little emergencies.
 These bottles come in handy for so many common ailments.
-Immune support, skin imperfections, digestive discomfort, calming toddlers are a few of the many roller bottle blends you can make.
+Immune support, skin imperfections, digestive discomfort, and calming toddlers are a few of the many roller bottle blends you can make.
 Plus, I have free printable labels.

 WHAT ARE ESSENTIAL OILS?